 Rights management and data sensitivity

-DDI-CDI is not intended to handle statements about the rights of community actors to perform particular actions against particular objects such as, e.g. “as an accredited researcher, I can freely download a dataset; as a non-accredited researcher I have to seek the data producer’s approval first”.
+DDI-CDI is not intended to handle statements about the rights of community actors to perform particular actions against particular objects (such as, e.g. “as an accredited researcher, I can freely download a dataset; as a non-accredited researcher I have to seek the data producer’s approval first”).
 Nonetheless, the context of rights management should be considered in any DDI-CDI infrastructure as it may well have structural consequences, and permission, obligations and prohibitions on data can and do change over time which may then introduce unexpected structural constraints.

 Key topics that may be considered among others are: